dmfs/uri-toolkit/README.md

 Classes that implement `Path` are not required to return a `String` representation of the path.

 This keeps the classes small and focused and helps to reduce code duplication.
-Ideally all classes would have only a single responsibility, which mean no two classes need to have the same responsibility, otherwise one of them would be redundant.
+Ideally all classes would have only a single responsibility, which means no two classes need to have the same responsibility, otherwise one of them would be redundant.

 It also makes it much easier to write unit tests, because you don't need to test side effects between these responsibilities.